munniomer/100-Days-Of-Data-Science-Challenge/README.md

-# 100-Days-Of-Data-Science-Challenge
-This is the Curriculum for "Learn Data Science in 3 Months" By Siraj Raval on Youtube
+# I have joined the Learn_Data_Science_in_3_Months Challenge

+#### Start Date
+May 18th, 2019

+This is a repository for all my 100 days of Data Science challenges.
+During these 100 days, I will be spending at least 1 hour every day to learn about Data Science.
+I also intend to code and blog my progress as I develop my skills.